AryamanG1/OrderNest/README.md

 # OrderNest
-**OrderNest** is a modular order management service designed to help users browse products, place orders, and track everything with ease.
+**OrderNest** is a scalable modular order management service designed to help users browse products, place orders, and track everything with ease.

 ## Features